-Construction began in 2006 and was phased over ten years, starting with the off-channel lowland sites in Silver Creek.
-In 2015, JEO was hired for \$118,650 to submit a Conditional Letter of Map Revision (CLOMR) to FEMA providing an assessment of the flood risk reductions due to flood control measures.
-In 2016, 7.25 acres of irrigated land was condemned at Engleman and Airport roads following unsuccessful negotiation attempts.
+2006: Construction began and was phased over 10 years, starting with the off-channel lowland sites in Silver Creek.

+2015: Conditional Letter of Map Revision (CLOMR) to FEMA providing an assessment of the flood risk reductions due to flood control measures.

+2016: 7.25 acres of irrigated land was condemned at Engleman and Airport roads following unsuccessful negotiation attempts.
 The property is central to the existing levy and to a new levy.

-Phase I, the north detention cell on Airport Road, was completed in 2016.
-Equipment included 4 scrapers that held 20 cu/yds, two excavators, four dump trucks held 30 cu/yds, bulldozer and road grader.
+Phase I: North detention cell on Airport Road was completed in 2016.
+Equipment included 4 scrapers that held 20 cu/yds, two excavators, four dump trucks that held 30 cu/yds, bulldozer and a road grader.
 71,500 cu/yds was excavated to form the north cell.
 The southern portion of Phase I included 815,000 cu/yds, located at Capital and Schauppsville roads.
 Seeding and mulching for erosion control will take place as needed.

-Hooker Brothers constructed the Phase II detention cell for \$2.2M; \$1.18M below estimate.
+Phase II: Hooker Brothers constructed the detention cell for \$2.2M; \$1.18M below estimate.
 One million cu/yds of dirt were excavated.
-Construction on 4 upstream dams and detention cells were completed in 2017.
-Levee construction at the intersection of Airport/Engleman roads was completed in 2018.
-In 2019, real-time monitoring and data logging equipment was installed in the amount of \$30,000 throughout the project.
+2017: 4 upstream dams & detention cells were completed.
+2018: Levee construction Airport Road & Engleman Road was completed.
+2019: Real-time monitoring and data logging equipment was installed in the amount of \$30,000 throughout the project.
 Water level sensors, cameras and rain gauge sensors were placed at strategic locations.
-The next phase of the system approved in 2021 separates upcoming monitoring efforts from the current project.
-Data from the monitoring equipment will be processed, models calibrated and maps generated for various flood scenarios.
-The new system measures real-world conditions and variability that will support the NRD's flood risk awareness and preparedness efforts.
+2021: Next phase of the system approved. separates upcoming monitoring efforts from current project.
+Data from monitoring equipment to be processed, models calibrated and maps generated for various flood scenarios.
+The new system measures real-world conditions and variability to support the NRD's flood risk awareness and preparedness efforts.
 Additional equipment (boxes, staff gauges, cameras, etc.) may be installed through the project area.
 Maps and figures in the Operation & Maintenance manuals will be revised and highlight/informational material will be updated for the floodsafe-cpnrd.org website.